collective/volto-hydra/README.md

 You will add data attributes to your rendered block html so hydra knows where they are on the page and it will automatically handle click events and show a quanta toolbar when selecting a block.

+Add the `data-block-uid={}` attribute to your rendered block html and call the `enableBlockClickListener()` provided by 'hydra.js' whenever your component is mounted.
+Now, Click on your blocks in iframe and the sidebar will show its settings.

 TODO: not implemented yet

 #### Enable Editing blocks inplace